wavefrontHQ/docs/pages/doc/integrations_gcp_overview.md

 summary: Minimum permissions for Google Cloud Platform
 ---

-When you set up a Google Cloud Platform integration, you have to give the Wavefront service a permissions to read the data you want to visualize and analyze.
+When you set up a Google Cloud Platform integration, you have to give the Wavefront service a permissions to access the data you want to visualize and analyze.

 ## Access Options